 Changes brought into the bankruptcy fees

 From the 6th of April, 2016, the cost that you needed to pay for bankruptcy application has dropped from £705 (that used to be paid in cash at the court) to £655 – £130 for the adjudicator to take into consideration your application and the fee has changed to £525 for handling the entire bankruptcy process.
-If you are not able to afford this amount of money, you can even get the permission of paying for your bankruptcy application in installments of as less as £5!
+If you are not able to afford this amount of money, you can even get the permission of paying for your bankruptcy application in installments of as little as £5!
 While you can make online payments, your application won’t be submitted until you clear the outstanding amount.

 Filling out the online form – Help

 The only way in which you can apply for bankruptcy in Wales and England from the 6th of April is through an online form.
-In case you don’t have easy access to a computer or you’re not much comfortable using it, you may seek help of close family members and friends.
-You may also seek free advice and help from a legal debt adviser or from the Insolvency Service Enquiry Line.
+In case you don’t have easy access to a computer or you’re not much comfortable using it, you may seek the help of close family members and friends.
+You may also seek free advice and help from a legal debt adviser or the Insolvency Service Enquiry Line.

 Paper applications have already started before 5th April, 201

 If you have already started a paper bankruptcy application but you haven’t yet submitted it to the court, you’ll probably require starting again with the help of a new online application.
 If you submitted your fee and paperwork to the court before the 6th of April, the court is liable to continue dealing with your bankruptcy case.

 This brand new system is being brought into effect as an initiative of the government to change public services, thereby making them simpler to use and saving the money of the taxpayer.
 People think that such changes will assist the debtors in avoiding the stigma of going to court for bankruptcy proceedings.
 The stigma associated with bankruptcy often puts people off from resorting to this option and instead they dig themselves deeper into debt.
 But thankfully the new application process online is created to be intuitive, personal, and simple.